justunsix/file-service/README.md

 `http://localhost:3000/read/:filename`

-Replace :filename with the desired file name.

 ### Updating or Creating XML

 To update or create an file, make a POST request to:

 `http://localhost:3000/update/:filename`

 Replace :filename with the desired file name.
 Include the content in the request body.
+The update will overwrite an existing file.

 ### Searching XML Content